Rizzlord/ComfyUI-OmniPart/README.md

 The workflow is designed to be interactive and modular, giving you fine-grained control over the segmentation, combination, and generation process.
 It's an ideal tool for concept artists, game developers, and anyone looking to quickly turn 2D ideas into 3D assets.

+This version also includes integration with TripoSG, allowing you to use TripoSG's neural rendering approach for 3D generation instead of OmniPart's native pipeline.
+A new "Load Texture Pipeline Only" option can be used to save memory when using TripoSG.

 (A screenshot of a complete node workflow would be great here!)

 Features